hyperledger/indy-node/docs/transactions.md

 - The ledger is based on Merkle Tree.
 - The ledger consists of two things:
-    - transactions log as a sequence of key-value pairs where key is a sequence number of the transaction and valur is serialized transaction
+    - transactions log as a sequence of key-value pairs where key is a sequence number of the transaction and value is serialized transaction
     - merkle tree (where hashes for leaves and nodes are persisted)
 - Each transaction has a sequence number (no gaps) - keys in transactions log
 - So, this can be considered as a blockchain where each block size equals to 1